ravens/vagrant-libvirt-openstack/README.md

 # Vagrant-based virtual test openstack deployment

-## todo
+## Todos

-Fix final phase of deployment which is still failing.
+- Add another VM to act as a router for the br-mgmt VLAN.
-Add another VM to act as a router for the br-mgmt VLAN.
+Use a 4th small VM as deployment machine.
+It looks like it does not work so far due to /etc/hosts

 ## dependencies